aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

-# Accessing AWS Sagemaker Endpoint via API Gateway and Lambda
+# Accessing Amazon SageMaker Endpoint via API Gateway and Lambda

-This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL) endpoint.
-It also adds a lambda and an API Gateway to query the endpoint
+This pattern deploys a SageMaker Jumpstart model (Flan T5 XL) endpoint.
+It also adds a Lambda function and API Gateway integration to query the endpoint

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python